 Unlimited Deliveries for $9.99 a Month Sounds Insane.
 For Postmates, It's the Future.
+The San Francisco-based service just rolled out a subscription service that's impressively cheap.
+Here's how it plans to use it to grow.

 The on-demand economy has taken a flogging of late for being bloated with too many startups that aren't going to last.
 The leaders of San Francisco-based delivery service Postmates, meanwhile, get super miffed when it gets grouped into the gloomy skepticism being bandied about over the on-demand economy.